SoumyaNamdeo3015/Expression-Evaluator-for-Rational-Numbers-Using-Trees/README.md

 **Note:** For an assignment `v := E`, we will not check the evaluated values at the nodes corresponding to `v` and `:=`.
 Feel free to assign a garbage value.
 Some more details are present in the following sections, particularly Section 5.2.

-# Symbol Table in Parsing and Expression Evaluation (30 Marks)
+# Symbol Table in Parsing and Expression Evaluation

 In this assignment, you will also be implementing a Symbol Table using an (unbalanced) Binary Search Tree (BST) to manage variables in the E++ expression evaluator.
 This task is essential for both parsing and expression evaluation.
 Let’s explore the concept and its relevance: